Blog

 Why learning in the flow of work matters now

 Work moves faster than ever.
 Teams need answers at the moment of need, not days or weeks later.
-Frederic noted that speed and friction shape the learning experience.
+Frédéric noted that speed and friction shape the learning experience.
 Employees want to access information without stopping what they are doing.
 They want resources that fit their role and context, whether they work on a factory floor or in a digital workspace.

 Ashling highlighted how daily habits influence workplace learning.
 When people have a question, they turn to Google, YouTube, TikTok, or AI tools.
 That expectation for instant help has replaced the idea that learning must always start with a course.
 L&D now needs to give employees the right answers at the right time and keep those answers relevant to the organization.

-Anji added that learning must support business outcomes.
+Anjali added that learning must support business outcomes.
 She sees younger employees entering the workforce with very different expectations for how they learn.
 Their content habits come from social platforms, not classrooms.
 L&D teams must design learning that fits these habits and still maintains accuracy and clarity.

 Together, the speakers painted a clear picture.
 Formal training still matters for foundations.
 But performance support in the flow of work is now essential.